 As a change from my Unorthodox experimentation in Galleys & Galleons, I had a go at a normal sailing ship action yesterday.
-I set up a refight of this fictional action, set in 1676 during the Scanian War, and featuring tow of the largest warships in the world of that time, the Swedish Stora Kronan and the Danish Sophia Amalia.
+I set up a refight of this fictional action, set in 1676 during the Scanian War, and featuring two of the largest warships in the world of that time, the Swedish Stora Kronan and the Danish Sophia Amalia.

 This time I labelled the ships, so the report will be easier to follow.